plabayo/learn-rust-101/README.md

 To get a better idea about how futures work and the executor which polls them,  you might want to read this article: <https://bertptrs.nl/2023/04/27/how-does-async-rust-work.html>.

+The blog series as found at <https://hegdenu.net/posts/understanding-async-await-1/> can be another great reference to help you understand the entire `async/await` part of Rust.

 Questions you should be able to answer at the end of this step:

 1. How does Async programming work in Rust, if you didn't understand this already?